 We worked with the Centre for Economics and Business Research (Cebr) to survey 1,000 companies in five countries to find out the impact that these pests have on food processing businesses.

 We discovered that the three most damaging pests from a cost and brand reputation point of view were stored product insects, rats and flies.
 Each one of these pests can affect your business in their own way, resulting in multiple negative outcomes and challenges for you to face.

 Stored product insects (SPIs): The most expensive pests

-60% of businesses reported annual revenue losses of between 1–9% as a result of SPI infestation, while 73% report feeling highly or moderately concerned about income loss.
+Businesses were also concerned about the damage these cause to finished goods and raw materials.
+60% of businesses reported annual revenue losses of 1–9% as a result of SPI infestation, while 73% reported feeling highly or moderately concerned about income loss.

 Flies: The most disruptive pests